jmhorjus/CS664_HuntTheWumpus/README.txt

  1.)
 How to build and test
+     TODO: Fill in this section.

  2.)
 Description of the Algorithm used to solve
      A.) Keep track of the properties of previously visited squares.
-     B.) Have a function which can navigate a safe path (action sequence) to an unvisited square which is adjacent to a visited square (edge square) without going through any other unvisited squares.
+     B.) Have a function which can navigate a safe path (action sequence) to an unvisited square which is adjacent to a visited square (hereafter defined as an "edge square") without going through any other unvisited squares.
      C.) Have a function which determines which edge square to explore next. i.)
 It should prefer the closest available edge square which can be proven safe. ii.)How do you know which squares are safe?